Forward head posture: Treatment

 Neck pain generally has been treated with a profusion of approaches and modalities, including nonsteroidal anti-inflammatory drugs (NSAIDs) such as ibuprofen; pain relief medications (analgesics) such as acetaminophen; low dose tricyclic antidepressants such as amitriptyline for chronic problems; physical therapy (a.k.a. physiotherapy in British-derived cultures) which utilises a wide range of techniques and modalities; spinal manipulation from osteopaths, manipulating physiotherapists and spinal adjustments from chiropractors; massage; muscle strengthening programmes including gyms and Pilates; postural approaches such as the Alexander Technique; stretching approaches such as yoga; ergonomic approaches including setting up desktop computers correctly and frequent breaks; and surgery for severe structural problems such as osteophytic impingement on the cervical nerve roots and cervical disc herniation.

-A biomechanical analysis of the iHunch indicates its standard, logical development from much flexed activity and its multi-factorial character.
+A biomechanical analysis of the pathology indicates its standard, logical development from much flexed activity and its multi-factorial character.
 (See Pathogenesis above.)

 A composite approach which covers each component of the problem is therefore likely to be most successful and lasting.
 Most of the general treatment approaches to neck pain cover only one aspect.
 A logical response should include as a minimum: